 Internal control activities are established by frameworks, policies and processes, which help ensure that all management directives to manage risks are executed.
+The Group has a dedicated Internal Control function related to financial reporting (Group ICFR), which regularly informs the Audit Committee of the work performed.
 Controls are performed on several levels within the organization and are established based on the process concerned.
-Examples of key Group-wide control activities is the ERM Self Assessment which is an annual self assessment performed by every major country throughout the Group.
-It covers key risks, including financial reporting risks, measures taken and compliance with Securitas Group Policies and Securitas Reporting Manual.
-Other examples are Securitas' internal controls framework and the financial control activities specifically aimed at managing risks related to financial reporting include methods and activities for securing assets, controlling the accuracy and reliability of internal and external financial reports, and ensuring compliance with defined guidelines.
+One example is Securitas' internal control framework and the financial control activities specifically aimed at managing risks related to financial reporting.
+This includes methods and activities for securing assets, controlling the accuracy and reliability of internal and external financial reports, and ensuring compliance with defined guidelines.
+Control self-assessments are utilized within the ICFR domain.
+In 2022 a themed control self-assessment on master data management for key processes was run.